 Over the 38 years of owning a practice, we hired over 100 employees.
 They came in all sorts.
 Some fit well.
 Others did not.
-And some were difficult employees.
+And some were disastrous employees.
 Dealing with employees who were not a good match was not easy.
 Yet doing so had many positive effects for our organization.
 Here are some categories of employees that were challenging for me.

 If you manage enough people, you will eventually have an emotional terrorist on your staff, the most difficult of employees.
 While they may have been adequate therapists with their clients, they were not kind to their fellow employees.